medtagger/MedTagger/backend/docs/testing.md

 ## Functional tests

-MedTagger Backend supports also functional tests.
+MedTagger Backend supports functional tests.
 To define them we use PyTest with prepared set of REST & WebSocket API testing clients.

 To run such tests, please make sure that all of the dependencies are running on your machine.
-Use Docker-Compose to do so:
+You can use Docker-Compose to do so:

 ```bash